segasai/q3c/README.md

 - q3c_ipix2ang(ipix) -- returns a two-element array of (ra,dec) corresponding to a given ipix.

-- q3c_pixarea(ipix, bits) -- returns the area corresponding to a given ipix at the pixelisation level given by bits (1 is smallest, 30 is the cube face) in steradians.
+- q3c_pixarea(ipix, bits) -- returns the spherical area corresponding to a given ipix at the pixelisation level given by bits (1 is smallest, 30 is the cube face).

 - q3c_ipixcenter(ra, dec, bits) -- returns the ipix value of the pixel center at certain pixel depth covering the specified (ra,dec)

 - q3c_in_poly(ra, dec, poly) -- returns true/false if point is inside a
   polygon.
-This function will not use the index.
+This function will *NOT* use the q3c index.

 - q3c_version() -- returns the version of Q3C that is installed

 ## Query examples

-- The cone search (the query of all objects within the circular region of the sky):
+- The cone search (the query of all objects within the circle around around the point on the sky):
-  For example to query all objects within radius of 0.1 deg from (ra,dec) = (11,12)deg in the table mytable you would do:
+  For example to query all objects within radius of 0.1 deg from (ra,dec) = (11,12) deg in the table mytable you would do:

 ```
 my_db# SELECT * FROM mytable WHERE q3c_radial_query(ra, dec, 11, 12, 0.1);
 ```

-The order of arguments is important, so that the column names of the table should come first, and the location where you search after, otherwise the index won't be used.
+The order of arguments of q3c_radial_query() is important, so that the column names of the table should come first, and the location where you search after, otherwise the index won't be used.

 There is also an alternative way of doing cone searches which could be a bit faster if the table that you are working with that table that is small.
 In